How to Reset the Kill Switch on a Boat?

 Test Your Kill Switch

-One of the most important things to do is to test your Kill Switch to see if it’s working properly.
-All you need to do is place the Kill Switch cord in the correct place and then start the engine.
+One of the most important things to do is test your Kill Switch to see if it works properly.
+All you need to do is place the Kill Switch cord correctly and start the engine.

 After a few minutes, tug at the Kill Switch cord to remove it from its place.
-Your engine should stop working as soon as the Kill Switch is out of place.
+Your engine should stop working when the Kill Switch is out of place.
 This means your Kill Switch is working perfectly.

 Always Keep a Spare Kill Switch Cord

-It is crucial that you keep a spare Kill Switch cord for emergencies.
+It would be best to keep a spare Kill Switch cord for emergencies.

-If the steer’s person does somehow end up going overboard, they will take the cord with them.
-You may need to start the boat again in order to rescue them.
-In situations like these, a spare cord will be very useful.
+If the steer’s person somehow goes overboard, they will take the cord with them.
+You may need to start the boat again to rescue them.
+In situations like these, a spare cord will be handy.

 Alternatively, you may also break or lose your cord.
 You may end up stranded in the middle of the sea or lake if you don’t have a spare.